-REQUIRED LAB FEE: \$25.00

 Video and Broadcast Production (1.0 credit)

 6190 Grades 10-12

 Students will learn to create (write, shoot, edit) and produce documentary-style broadcast video stories.
 The class will focus on documenting school and community programs and events using video and multimedia tools.
 Students will learn the history of broadcasting, video, audio, and graphic techniques and equipment, as well as writing planning techniques for video production in a project-based learning environment.
 Students will learn to create professional video stories in a variety of formats from traditional broadcast publishing platforms to social media.

-PREREQUISITE: Visual Communications or Digital
+PREREQUISITE: Digital Photography I.

-Photography 1.

-REQUIRED LAB FEE: \$35.00

 Art 2 (1.0 credit)

 6050 Grades 10-12

 This course is offered to the student who wishes to pursue an in-depth study of painting and printmaking.
 Building on the knowledge of color theory, painting, and printmaking techniques learned in Art 1, students will explore intermediate levels of art making.
 Media will include acrylic paint, watercolor, dry-point etching, relief printmaking, and book arts.
 Students concentrate on developing their own visual language of expression.
 Students will also develop a sketchbook of solutions to drawing problems and color theory assignments.
 Cohesive portfolio development is an integral component of this course.

-PREREQUISITE: Art 1
+PREREQUISITE: Art I.

-REQUIRED LAB FEE: \$35.00

 Ceramics 2 (1.0 credit)

 6060 Grades 10-12

 After successful completion of Ceramics 1, this advanced ceramics course will encourage further development of studio pottery techniques.
 Advanced hand building and wheel throwing approaches will be addressed.
 Personalized thematic works will be chosen and created according to student interest and teacher discretion.

-PREREQUISITE: Ceramics 1.
-REQUIRED LAB FEE: \$35.00

 Graphic Design 2 (1.0 credit)

 6080 Grades 10-12

-This is an advanced course using Adobe Photoshop and Illustrator and the introduction of InDesign.
-The option of using tablets will be introduced for drawing as student's design concert and travel posters, magazine layouts, three-dimensional package designs, book design and digital art as well as student proposed projects.
+This is the next level course using Adobe Photoshop and Illustrator with the introduction of InDesign.
+There will be a focus on the Elements and Principles of Design.
+The option of using tablets will be introduced for drawing as student's design posters, short animations, three-dimensional package designs, and digital art.

 PREREQUISITE: Graphic Design 1.